 libperson.so: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, BuildID[sha1]=8dfc4bd062c85c79406059ad7e1df5dd46f9d191, not stripped

-I have done it the long way so that people can see what is going on but you
+I have done it the long way so that you can see what is going on, but you can do it all in one step.
+Best practice is to also add the -Wall flag for warnings and the -g flag for debugging output.

 gcc -o libperson.so -Wall -g -shared -fPIC person.c

-file we can create a main function to call the method
+Now that we have a .so file, we can create a main function to call the method in the shared library.

 /*